electrosikkim/IPlogger-1/README.md

 fs.appendFileSync('ips.txt', ip + "\n");
 ```
 on line 25 in index.js.

+If you would like the timer to be longer, change the `TIME` variable.

 # Stuff To Note:
 I don't care how you use this.